Every Day Dementia Charities and Support Groups in Surrey

 Often run by dementia charities, these support groups allow the patient to talk about how they’re feeling, whilst also offering some often-missed company and activities and workshops to stimulate the mind.

-Here are some fantastic groups suitable for those living with dementia, as well as the carers who look after them.
+Here are some fantastic groups suitable for those receiving dementia care in Surrey, as well as the carers who look after them:

 Mid Surrey Dementia Care Trust

-This charity manages and runs The Conservatory Club at the Fairfield Day Centre in Leatherhead.
+The Conservatory Club is run by dementia charities at the Fairfield Day Centre in Leatherhead.
 Open from 10am – 3pm, Monday to Friday, the centre helps people struggling with their memory to maintain their social and communication skills.